An update from the President on COVID-19

 Temporary changes to Mental Health Act

 The Coronavirus Bill plans to temporarily change the Mental Health Act 1983 England and Wales (MHA) to allow certain functions relating to the detention and treatment of patients to be carried out with fewer doctors’ opinions or certifications.
 It will also temporarily allow for the extension or removal of certain time limits relating to the detention and transfer of patients.
-You can find more information in our new 'Responding to COVID-19' section.

 The emergency Coronavirus Bill also amends the Mental Health (Care and Treatment) (Scotland) Act 2003 and the Mental Health (Northern Ireland) Order 1986.
 The Bill has not yet become a law and even when it has most of the measures will not necessarily come into effect straight away.
 Local areas will have the ability to trigger the provisions when necessary due to extreme shortage.